ForLoveOfCats/SkyOfSteel/README.md

 ### Welcome to the GitHub repository of the game SkyOfSteel!

 SkyOfSteel is a work in progress game built on the Godot game engine with C# and Mono.
-Currently builds with Godot Mono 3.1 Beta 5
+Currently builds with Godot Mono 3.1 Beta 5 and can be downloaded at [Itch.io](https://forloveofcats.itch.io/skyofsteel "Itch.io link")

 Contributions are welcome!